vaishnavijagtapma2025/stock-market-analysis-python/report.md

 The price-distribution visualisation demonstrates the strong right-skewness characteristic of equity-price datasets.
 A relatively small number of very high-priced firms coexist alongside a larger number of moderately priced firms, creating substantial scale imbalance across the universe.
 This justifies the use of logarithmic transformations and regularisation methods to stabilise estimation.

 The sector-wise boxplots further reveal that dispersion differs materially across industries.
 Some sectors display tightly clustered price ranges, indicating relatively homogeneous firm structures, while others exhibit extreme intra-sector variation.
-The existence of large interquartile spreads and visible outliers reinforces the economic reality that Indian large-cap firms operate under highly differentiated business models and valuation regimes.
-From a modelling perspective, this heterogeneity increases the difficulty of predicting future prices using a single global specification and provides additional justification for sector-relative feature engineering.
+The existence of large interquartile spreads and visible outliers reinforces the economic reality that Indian large-cap firms operate under highly differentiated business models and valuation regimes.From a modelling perspective, this heterogeneity increases the difficulty of predicting future prices using a single global specification and provides additional justification for sector-relative feature engineering.

 ---
 ## Chart 4 — Correlation Matrix